Return to Koh Chang Beaches

 Street Area

 After this turning to Klong Prao Resort, the main road enters an avenue of uniform single storey shop units – not one of the island’s most aesthetic spots.
-The Lakes Bar and Bistro (run by Klong Prao Resort) starts things off leading onto other massage and government units.
-Annie P American Diner, beloved by the expats, is one to look out for, whilst DD Mhuek, the Cambodian border minibus company and Koh Chang Gym are across the road.
+Why Not Station starts things off leading onto other massage, government units, noodle shops, cheap restaurants, a 369bt Nua Na Mor BBQ at your table, dope shops, motorbike rentals and Koh Chang Gym.

-Next to that track, the assorted buildings of the eastern Thai food restaurant, Zhang Zi Pad Pad mark out the start of the market area, whilst at the southern end,the seating of the Muay Thai stadium is just visible behind its corrugated-sheet walls.
-(Moving to Grand View Plaza in White Sand Beach for 24/25 season).
+Next to that track, the assorted buildings of the eastern Thai food restaurant, Zhang Zi Pad Pad mark out the start of the market area, which pop up at least once a month.

 The North Bank of the Canal